 Thus, the nature of your disadvantages during examinations must be clearly stated in the application and documentation must be included.

-In cases where the need for special examination arrangements occurs after the deadline, the student should document this and urgently contact the student expedition in Arne Rettedals house.
+In cases where the need for special examination arrangements occurs after the deadline, the student must document this and urgently apply.
 Due to time constraints, it may not be possible to accommodate special examination arrangements in these cases.

 Application responses will normally be available within 3 weeks after the application deadline.